collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 **NOTE:**

 Remember to set up AWS permissions, by providing `Access key ID` and `Secret access key`.
-You can get these two on the AWS console, or from the file you downloaded during creation of the IAM user.
-Otherwise you'll face permission issues.
+You can get these two on the AWS console, or from the file, you downloaded during the creation of the IAM user.
+Otherwise, you'll face permission issues.
 These two keys will be used for authenticating against AWS services during the builds.

 ### Kubernetes